American Arts IncubatorDesign Research, Installation Art, Interactive Design

 Workshop: Interviews & Research

 Towards second weekend of the workshop, participants gathered to interview patients at the Preodolynie Spinal Rehabilitation Center.
 This visit allowed the artists to understand who they were designing for, using techniques commonly applied to “design thinking” in the field to conduct research.
-Along with workshops and discussions, the program included meetings with the curators of the exhibition Co-Thinkers, disabled visitors, and the staff of Garage’s Department of Inclusive Programs.
+Along with workshops and discussions, the program included meetings with the curators of the exhibition Co-Thinkers and the staff of Garage’s Department of Inclusive Programs.

 As the workshop concluded after two weekend of intensive learning, the Residency portion where teams build and produce their projects and prototypes was about to begin.
 This lasted for 2 weeks where the 4 teams of artists explored aspects of inclusion through creating design prototypes that speculate what future inclusive programs could look like in local Moscow communities.
 Each focused on a different aspect of inclusion: raising awareness about inclusive practices in museums; facilitating cooperation within communities; discovering new leisure opportunities; and developing new experiences for people with and without disabilities.
 This residency concluded with a showcase of Inclusive Art projects presented at GARAGE Museum of Contemporary Art on April 22, 2017.